QianqianShan/RSpice/README.md

 4 - Examples
 ------------

-The following code demonstrates the usage of RSpice with two built-in circuit netlists.
-See the vignette for more details on the examples.
+The following code demonstrates the use of RSpice with two built-in circuit netlists.
+See the vignette for more details on the examples and more examples.

 ``` r
 # load the library